Tuition and Fees

 A fee equal to one credit hour is charged if you enroll on or after the beginning date of any course.

 Visit the Registrar's website for details.

-A one-time enrollment fee of $150 is assessed for undergraduate students.
-Payment of the fee is the first step in the registration process.
+A one-time enrollment fee of $150 is assessed for undergraduate students in distance degree programs, usually payable with the first bill.

 Graduate (U.S. applicant): $65